spacewalkproject/spacewalk-wiki/AclDesign.md

  both return booleans, so the consequence of a failed acl is up to you.
 ## How to implement an ACL

 First off, you need to decide in which handler your acl function will live.
-Handlers are based on the features of RHN for the most part.
+Handlers are based on the features of Spacewalk for the most part.
 For example, there is a `MonitoringAclHandler` for the monitoring feature and a `ConfigAclHandler` for the configuration management feature. `Access` is the default handler, but don't put functions into Access unless they are truly common.
 All of the available acl handlers are found in the `com.redhat.rhn.common.security.acl` package.

 ### Writing Your own ACL Handler